input-output-hk/catalyst-voices/CONTRIBUTING.md

 5. **Work on the Issue**:
    * Work on the issue in your local development environment.
-   * Adhere to the coding standards and guidelines provided in the Styleguides section.
+   * Adhere to the coding standards and guidelines provided in the [Style guides](#style-guides) section.

 6. **Test Your Changes**:
    * Ensure that your changes are well-tested.
    * Verify that your changes don't break any existing functionality.

 7. **Commit Your Changes**:
-   * Write a clear and concise commit message following the Styleguides -> Commit Messages section guidelines.
+   * Write a clear and concise commit message following the [Style guides](#style-guides) -> Commit Messages section guidelines.

 8. **Push Your Changes**:
    * Push your changes to your fork on GitHub.